 Katia is working as Economic Affairs Officer at the United Nations Economic Commission for Europe in Geneva (UNECE), at the Innovation Policies for Sustainable Development Section.
-She is leading the team work on innovation for the circular economy and green growth, as well as on fundraising, with special focus on the Commonwealth of Independent States.
+She is leading the team programme on capacity building on innovation policies for sustainable development and she is the Secretary of the UNECE Team of Specialists on Innovation and Competitiveness Policies.
 She has also worked at UNECE on Public Private Partnerships for Sustainable Development.